teachingaway/teachingaway.github.io/_posts/2014-11-25-raising-capital-for-startups.md

 ## Signalling Risk

+When an early investor decides not to invest in a later round, outside investors may take this as a "signal" that there is something wrong with the startup.

 [The Importance of Investor Signaling in Venture Pricing](http://cdixon.org/2010/03/12/the-importance-of-investor-signaling-in-venture-pricing/). [*Chris Dixon*](https://twitter.com/cdixon), 2010.
 There are very few hard metrics in venture pricing.
 As a result, one of the primary valuation inputs is what other investors think about a company.